lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 This is where you update the title of the Synopsis.
 This will be the term shown on the Glossary page.
 For example `App service`, `Azure Portal` etc.

+> Changing the title of the synopsis does NOT change its address.
+For example if you are editing https://ms-glossary-synopsis.cloud?edit=azure-portal and you change the title from `Azure Portal` to `Microsoft Azure Portal`, the link above remains unchanged.

 ![Title screen](./images/synopsis-client/2021-01-26_22-02-30.png)

 ## Authors

 ![Authors screen](./images/synopsis-client/2021-01-26_22-10-55.png)

-You have already entered your information when you submitted the form above.
+You have already entered your information when you submitted the getting started form.
 Here you can modify your information, add or remove some authors.

 > Note that **at least one author** must be defined.
 > Each author must have a **name, email address and Twitter username** defined.
 Optionally an author's GitHub username can also be defined.